Walmart Black Friday ad 2021 reveals deals on iPhone 13, PS5, more

 Walmart is one of the retailers pitching plenty of early Black Friday deals.
 And the Walmart Black Friday ad also contains some of the first significant discounts that will be available in the week leading up to Black Friday.

 Black Friday falls on November 26th this year, when most stores will open their doors early in the morning, Walmart included.
 However, shoppers can take advantage of Walmart’s Black Friday deals several days before then.
 The main Walmart Black Friday event starts online on Monday, November 22nd at 7:00 p.m.
 ET.
+We are less than a week away now.
 That’s when many of the deals in the Black Friday ad below will be available to buyers.

 On top of that, Walmart Plus members will get exclusive early access to online deals, as the company’s catalog explains.
 You’ll get to shop deals four hours before everyone else, similar to how Prime deals work on Amazon.